drmartinezrabert/EcoSysEM/README.md

 Environment.smmryDGr(typeRxn, input_, specComp, molality=True, renameRxn=None, write_results_csv=False, logScaleX=True,
                      vmin=None, vmax=None, printDG0r=False, printDH0r=False, showMessage=True)
 ```
 Create a summary plot with the range of Gibbs free energy of a set of reactions at a specific range of T and pH.
-This behaviour is available `GWB` object.<p>
+This behaviour is available for `GWB` object.<p>
 **Parameters:**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **typeRxn : _str_** <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What reaction database is used, matching with CSV name in `reactions\` folder.<br>